From her sponsorship page:

-Update 2017: *Zoe lives at Jubilee Home, where she attends on-site school.
-She takes music class, learns at her own educational level, and learns handicrafts as a vocation.
-Learn more about the school, New Horizons, as well as donate toward operational costs, here. *Zoe loves to give hugs, sit in your lap, and give, bright heart-warming smiles, as well as playing with dolls, pull string toys, and musical instruments.
-She needs $260/month more to be fully sponsored!
-Sponsor here.
+*Zoe lives at Jubilee Home, where she attends on-site school.
+She takes music class, learns at her own educational level, and learns to make handicrafts such as beaded bracelets and flower garlands as a vocation.
+Learn more about the school, New Horizons, as well as donate toward operational costs, here.

 Birth Date: May 2002